 If the pipes are installed vertically, then the lower edge is wrapped with polyethylene film, fixing it with adhesive tape.
 The upper edge is left open for the possibility of watering the substrate.
 If they are laid horizontally on the rack, then both edges are covered with geotextile.

-Substrate for "soil" fungi (champignons, white, boletus, etc.) can consist only of the surface layer of the soil, and if you plan to grow mushrooms that prefer acidic soils (oleores), the soil should be taken from under the tree.
-But it is better to use complex mixtures consisting of nitrogen-rich rotted horse or cow manure, chicken manure, leaf humus, garden compost, etc.
+The substrate for “soil” mushrooms (champignons, porcini, boletus, etc.) can consist only of the surface soil layer, and if you plan to grow mushrooms that prefer acid soil (oil), the soil should be taken from under the Christmas trees.
+But it is better to use complex mixtures consisting of nitrogen-rich rotted horse or cow manure, chicken droppings, humus leaves, garden compost, etc.

-When growing mushrooms outdoors, somewhere in the penumbra from garden bushes or trees, walls or fences, the ground is loosened to a depth of 3-5 cm.
-A mycelium is planted on top of it, which is covered with a layer of nutrient substrate thickness of 5-7 cm.
-To protect the planting cover with black geotextiles.
-The first fruit bodies appear in 2-3 months.
-In autumn, mycelium is sprinkled with a mulch layer of compost 2-3 cm, which in the spring will play the role of organic fertilizer.
-The use of any kind of mineral fertilizers is not permissible: either the mycelium will be burned, or the mineral substances not digested will be deposited in the fruit bodies and subsequently will come to us on the table.
+When growing mushrooms in the open air, somewhere in partial shade from garden bushes or trees, walls or fences, the soil is loosened to a depth of 3-5 cm.
+On top of it, mycelium is planted, which is covered with a layer of nutrient substrate with a thickness of 5-7 cm.
+To protect the planting cover with black geotextile.
+The first fruiting bodies appear in 2-3 months.
+In autumn, the mycelium is sprinkled with a mulching layer of 2-3 cm compost, which in the spring will play the role of organic fertilizer.
+The use of any type of mineral fertilizer is not permissible: either the mycelium will be burnt, or the non-absorbed mineral substances will be deposited in the fruit bodies and subsequently get to our table.